Independent Contractor Taxes: A Beginner’s Guide

 Freelancing certainly has its perks.
 Filing taxes is not one of them.

-Whether you’re considering making the big leap into the world of freelancing or you’re already in the deep end, your tax situation doesn’t have to be that complicated — we promise!
+Whether you’re considering making the leap into the world of freelancing or you’re already in the deep end, independent contractor taxes don’t have to be that complicated.

 Here’s what you need to know to keep Uncle Sam happy as you navigate your entrepreneurial venture.